Nomi-1/personal-website/src/blog-posts/sass/sass.md

 </div>

 ### Results
 Although SASS sometimes has its limitations, I wouldn't want to miss this way of writing CSS.
 This extended CSS language offers a lot of possibilities to bring your CSS to the next level.
-Especially for large, complex projects or or CMS system SASS makes sense.
+Especially for large, complex projects or CMS system SASS makes sense.
 SASS offers us web developers a lot of great possibilities, which I like to use every day.
 I also like to fall back on.

 <br />

-You want to learn more - the SASS website offers a really great overview of the possibilities and implementations.
+The SASS website offers a really great overview of the possibilities and implementations.

 <br />

 If you want to build more complex mixins or functions, I can recommend the Sass Meister.
-This is the SASS-Playground, which is also used by me the the one or other time.
+This is the SASS-Playground, which is also used by me the one or other time.